-Don't use any famous actors, especially comedians, like Robin Williams, Jim Carrey, etc. If you choose a sound clip that's well known (like anything from "Office Space"), then people will think about that movie and the actors that say the line, not the character that you are animating.
+Don't use any famous actors, especially comedians, like Robin Williams, Jim Carrey, etc. If you choose a sound clip that's well known then people will think about that movie and the actors that say the line, not the character that you are animating.
 They already have an image of how the character should act, based on the real life actor.
 You don't want your character being compared to the voice actor, you character needs to stand on its own.

 The clip should be in English.
-Unless the animation is super sweet, people will get put off by something they don't understand and no, subtitles won't make it better either.
+Unless the animation is super sweet, people will get put off by something they don't understand and subtitles won't make it better because they will distract the viewer from your animation.
 If you have been working in a different country, then that's another story, but now you have the choice, so choose wisely.

 I'm writing this from the point of view if you're in school here in the US.
 I remember having audio tossed out by teachers because of foreign languages and hard to understand accents.